wadmp/wadmp.github.io/src/gen3/explanations/Migration from 2.x.x to 3.x.x instance/README.md

 # Migration from 2.x.x to 3.x.x Instance

-This guide explains the process of migrating data from a 2.x.x instance at [www.wadmp.com](http://www.wadmp.com) to a 3.x.x instance at [www.wadmp3.com](http://www.wadmp3.com).
-The migration involves transferring data from one company in GEN2 to another in GEN3, without altering the company structure.
-Both companies must already exist in their respective instances for the migration to proceed.
+This page explains the process of migrating data from a 2.x.x instance at [www.wadmp.com](http://www.wadmp.com) to a 3.x.x instance at [www.wadmp3.com](http://www.wadmp3.com).

+1. The migration involves transferring data from one company in GEN2 to another in GEN3, without altering the company structure.

+2. Both companies must already exist in their respective instances for the migration to proceed.

 **What is migrated:**